weijia/django-ajax-search/docs/source/customization.rst

 Your search is now set-up.
 Try it by typing in the search-box.

 In case of any issues, include the issue on Github after searching existing ones.
-You may also join and mail to the [django-ajax-search Google Group](https://groups.google.com/forum/?fromgroups#!forum/django-ajax-search).
+You may also join and mail to the (https://groups.google.com/forum/?fromgroups#!forum/django-ajax-search Title="django-ajax-search Google Group").

 You may also mail to me directly at prasenjit0625@gmail.com.